-On November 9, 2017, in connection with the acquisition of Cantaloupe, the Company entered into a five year credit agreement among the Company, as the borrower, its subsidiaries, as guarantors, and JPMorgan, as the lender and administrative agent for the lender (the "Lender"), pursuant to which the Lender (i) made a \$25 million term loan ("2018 JPMorgan Term Loan") to the Company and (ii) provided the Company with a line of credit ("2018 JPMorgan Revolving Credit loans in an aggregate principal amount not to exceed \$12.5 million at any time.
+On November 9, 2017, in connection with the acquisition of Cantaloupe, the Company entered into a five year credit agreement among the Company, as the borrower, its subsidiaries, as guarantors, and JPMorgan, as the lender and administrative agent for the lender (the "Lender"), pursuant to which the Lender (i) made a \$25 million term loan ("2018 JPMorgan Term Loan") to the Company and (ii) provided the Company with a line of credit ("2018 JPMorgan Revolving Credit Facility") under which the Company may borrow revolving credit loans in an aggregate principal amount not to exceed \$12.5 million at any time.
 All advances under the 2018 JPMorgan Revolving Credit Facility and all other obligations were required to be paid in full at maturity on November 9, 2022.
-The applicable interest rate on the loans for the three months ended September 30, 2019 was LIBOR plus 4%.
+The applicable interest rate on the loans for the year to date ended October 31, 2019 was LIBOR plus 4%.
 On September 30, 2019, the Company prepaid the remaining principal balance of the 2018 JPMorgan Term Loan, and on October 31, 2019, the Company repaid the outstanding balance on the 2018 JPMorgan Revolving Credit Facility.